 Even on the local business level, 83% of consumers expect a business to have a mobile-friendly website.
 And if you don’t, you’re in trouble.
 57% of all mobile users will not recommend a business if their mobile website is poorly designed or unresponsive.

 Now, the businesses that do have a great mobile set themselves up for much more success.
 In the same survey, 61% of consumers said they were more likely to contact a business with a good mobile site.

 Your website is the modern day storefront of your business.
 And today, the customer experience begins as soon as the first page loads.
-By investing in a high-quality business website you heighten the image of your brand in consumers eyes.
+By investing in a high-quality business website, you heighten the image of your brand in the consumer's eyes.

 Your Search Rankings Depend on It